 The plane also boasted a Wright J-5C engine, manufactured by the very company founded by the Wright brothers, who achieved the world’s first successful powered airplane flight.
 It was a symbolic passing of the baton, from a pair of aviation revolutionaries to a new pioneer.

 It was dubbed the Ryan NYP, in honor of the New York to Paris flight plan.
-Lindbergh called it the Spirit of St. Louis.
+Charles Lindbergh called it the Spirit of St. Louis.

 The custom-built extra fuel tanks of the Spirit of St. Louis were situated in the plane’s nose and wings.
 The one upfront sat between the engine and the cockpit, which meant there was no room for a front windshield.
 To determine where he was, Lindbergh would have to rely solely on the plane’s side windows, a retractable periscope, and his navigational instruments.